Department of Computational and Data Sciences

 Overview

 This course will teach the fundamental “systems” aspects of designing and using scalable data science platforms.
-Such platforms are used to store, manage and process datasets that are large, fast and linked.
-This includes data engineering to pre-process data before machine learning, and also scalable machine learning using distributed and federated approaches.
-If you are curious about how distributed ML, NoSQL and Big Data platforms work internally and how to use them efficiently to store and analyze terabytes of data, this is the course for you.
+Such platforms are used to store, manage, pre-process and train ML models over datasets that are large, fast and linked.
+In particular, we will examine the data engineering pipelines required to prepare data before DNN and LLM training.
+We will also explore scalable machine learning methods using distributed and federated approaches, besides Big Data platforms used to scale enterprise data.

-The course modules will cover all layers of a scalable data science stack:
+The course modules will cover all layers of a scalable data science and scalable ML stack:

 - How do you store and query data at scale, using distributed file systems such as GFS/HDFS and Ceph and using cloud/NoSQL databases such as HBase and Dynamo?